 Applicant recognized the poor judgment of his past illegal drug use.
 He signed a statement of intent demonstrating he would not abuse any drugs in the future.
-(AE D.)
+All drug tests in evidence were negative.
+A letter from Applicant's physician indicated no evidence of drug use has been observed.
+(AE A; AE B; AE C; Tr.
+25-26.)